Where to Stay in Tuscany

 Barga: For The Nature Lovers

 It’s a small town with a small selection of lodgings.
-However, you can’t go wrong with La Serra di Barga with its breathtaking views of a lake and its proximity to downtown Barga.
+However, you can’t go wrong with La Serra di Barga thanks to its breathtaking views of a lake and its proximity to downtown Barga.
 It even offers a view to the Duomo.
 This attractive B&B is located at 55051 Barga.
 The town itself is a three-hour bus ride from Florence.
 You start at the Via Delle Porte Nuove 17, then change at the Pizzale Verdi, and ending at P. Za Salvi.

 A Tuscany Hotel in Barga